 Select the type of construction for the project.
 Only one type should be selected, so where a project involves more than one type, please select the type for the largest portion of the project that is managed by the accredited contractor.
+On Scheme projects the system may prepopulate this from the Contract Declaration.

-- Civil or engineering construction roads and bridges, railways, ports, water storage and supply, sewerage, telecommunications, pipelines, drainage, earthworks, heavy industry-related (refineries, pumping stations, mines, chemical plants, furnaces, steel mills, etc.). - Commercial building offices, shops, hotels, other business premises, industrial, social and institutional, and mixed-use apartments (combined commercial and apartment developments). - Residential building detached houses, attached dwellings (e.g. terrace, row or town houses), villa homes, home units, residential flats, duplexes, aged care facilities, apartments, and ancillary buildings to the above, but excluding mixed-use developments (combined commercial and apartment developments).
+- Civil or engineering construction roads and bridges, railways, ports, water storage and supply, sewerage, telecommunications, pipelines, drainage, earthworks, heavy industry-related (refineries, pumping stations, mines, chemical plants, furnaces, steel mills, etc.). - Commercial building offices, shops, hotels, other business premises, industrial, social, and institutional, and mixed-use apartments (combined commercial and apartment developments).

+Residential building - detached houses, attached dwellings (e.g. terrace, row, or town houses), villa homes, home units, residential flats, duplexes, aged care facilities, apartments, and ancillary buildings to the above, but excluding mixed-use developments (combined commercial and apartment developments).
 Work such as installation of virtual power plant using solar panels on residential buildings, a contract requiring only the demolition of a residential building, or a contract for the remediation or preparation of a site that will later house a residential building under a separate contract is not considered residential building work.